Information for Longarmers

 Turnaround Time – Up to 2 months.
 If it is going to be longer that that, please let us know.

 Hi!
-I’m Carla Triemer, and I coordinate longarming for Quilts Beyond Borders.
+I’m Carla Triemer, and I am the President of Quilts Beyond Borders.
 I spent my “wonder years” in Ethiopia and I’m a passionate quilter, so working with Quilts Beyond Borders is a real labor of love for me.
-Ethiopia has the largest orphan population in the world, almost 5 million orphans.
-These children really treasure the quilts that are given them, since they have no other possessions.
-Even their clothing is shared in most of the orphanages.
-If you’re a longarmer and you’d like to work on some of our tops, I’m the one to contact at ctriemer@yahoo.com.
-Send me your name, address and phone number and the number of quilts you’d like to do for us, and I’ll have some tops sent to you as soon as they become available.
+If you’re a longarmer and you’d like to work on some of our tops, please send an email to quiltsbeyondborders@gmail.com.
+Send us your name, address and phone number and the number of quilts you’d like to do for us, and we’ll have some tops sent to you as soon as they become available.

 In the meantime, if you’d like to get started with quilting for us before you receive tops (or if you’re trying to make a dent in your stash and use some of those fabrics that managed to come home with you even though you didn’t really have a reason to use them) I’d like to tell you about another blog, “Threadtales – The Stuff of Life (and Quilts!) by Terri L. Watson.
 Terri is a very talented longarmer who is creating a series of instructions for what she calls “One Fell Swoop Quilts” which you piece on the longarm as you are quilting.
 Terri’s blog can be found at: http://threadtales.wordpress.com/